tezignlab/table/docs/README.md

 yarn

 # run
-yarn start
+yarn dev
 ```

-Open [http://localhost:8000](http://localhost:8000) with your browser to see the web app.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the web app.

 Run the tests with:

 ```
 yarn test
 ```

 ### Run Mobile App